 Unlike the seasonal rentals, a year-round unit can become available during any month of the year.
 If your intended move in date is September, you should begin your search no later than July.

-The Office of Off-Campus and Commuter Services rarely receives short-term listings, so students who are searching for a monthly rental will need to aggressively pursue any and all leads to find a unit in this category
+The Office of Off-Campus and Commuter Services rarely receives any short-term listings, so students who are searching for a monthly rental will need to aggressively pursue any and all leads to find a unit in this category